There are a variety of Department of Veterans Affairs (VA) programs to help vets with housing situations.

-- The VA can also help place elderly veterans in a variety of residential settings, including medical foster homes.
+- The VA can also help place older veterans in a variety of residential settings, including medical foster homes.

 Armed Forces Retirement Home

-- Another option for some military retirees and other veterans is the Armed Forces Retirement Home (AFRH).
-The AFRH, a small, independent agency, runs retirement communities in Washington, DC, and Gulfport, MI.
+Another option for some military retirees and other veterans is the Armed Forces Retirement Home (AFRH).
+The AFRH has two locations: Washington, DC, and Gulfport, MI.
 Both offer recreation and wellness services including assisted living and skilled care.
 Contact AFRH to learn more.

 Help for Homeless Veterans